 More Cherry Treats

 This Sour Cherry Cobbler is the must have summer dessert.
-Whether you use canned or fresh cherries in season this recipe screams summertime.
 The tartness of the sour cherries along with the sweetness of the other ingredients are the perfect balance.

 Ingredients